2022 Marikina local elections

 Local elections were held in Marikina on May 9, 2022, as part of the Philippine general election.
 Held concurrently with the national elections, the electorate voted to elect a mayor, a vice mayor, sixteen city council members, and two district representatives to congress.
 Those elected took their respective offices on June 30, 2022, for a three-year-long term.

-Incumbents Marcelino Teodoro and Marion Andres were reelected to the mayoralty and the vice mayoralty respectively, both winning with wide margins against their opponents.
+Incumbents Marcelino Teodoro and Marion Andres were reelected to the mayoralty and the vice mayoralty respectively, both winning with wide margins against their closest opponents, former mayor and incumbent representative Bayani Fernando, and Tumana barangay captain Ziffred Ancheta, respectively.
 The United Nationalist Alliance under Team MarCy won 14 seats in the city council, while the primary opposition coalition, Team BF failed to win any seats.
 The only other party to win a seat in the city council was the Liberal Party, which won two seats.

-Marjorie Ann Teodoro and Stella Quimbo were elected as the representatives for the first and second districts respectively, with the former being elected for her first term and the latter being reelected for her second.
+Maan Teodoro and Stella Quimbo were elected as the representatives for the first and second districts respectively, with the former being elected for her first term and the latter being reelected for her second.
 Teodoro's election and Quimbo's reelection marked the first time both Marikina seats were held by women.